 Easy Things – Marketing and Engagement Insights

 Then here’s another capability in the marketing cloud.
 What we see here are predictions.
 The predictions, they only work across all of your contacts.
-So, right now, it’s not going to be able to predict who’s most likely to donate this year, if you have your donors there with your other constituents in your database.
+So, right now, it’s not going to be able to predict who’s most likely to donate this year, if you have your donors there with your other supporters in your database.
 So it runs across all of your contacts in your Salesforce database, but what you see here is how it calculates email open rates.
 How likely our email is going to be click-through, converted.
 How likely is it that someone’s going to unsubscribe and so on and so forth.
 That’s very powerful data in terms of the predictions.

 The predictions actually are harder.
 I mentioned before that myEinstein, it’s really a set of APIs and tools.
 It’s not something that you can use out of the box.
 But if you have someone who’s a tinkerer and really has a background in this and isn’t afraid to play around, it’s very exciting that Salesforce has provided this set of tools to build your own custom AI applications.
 But it is hard.